New York State Fair: International Building

-This building serves as a staple for food enthusiasts during the fair, where fairgoers can choose foods from select countries around the world.
+The International Building features various international concessions.
 In 2010, the International Building was redesigned to feature more seating and a new New York Beer and Wine Pub.
-In 2015, the International Building added a new Vegan and Vegetarian vendor, which was the first of its kind at the State Fair.
+In 2015, the International Building added a new Vegan and Vegetarian vendor.

 Youth Building

 An educational building for youth and families attending the fair.
 Upstairs serves as a dormitory for 4-H and FFA youth that are competing at the fair.
 There are 800 beds, lockers, full shower/bathroom facilities, and laundry.
 Downstairs has a variety of interactive sections for the youth to participate in, including a newsroom, demo kitchen, animal husbandry, crafts, and GPS mapping.

 State Park at the Fair

 Located within the fairgrounds is the 1 acre "State Park at the Fair", billed as the smallest park operated by the New York State Office of Parks, Recreation and Historic Preservation.
 The park was first opened in 1974 during celebrations marking the 50th anniversary of the New York State Council of Parks.
 The facility is located in front of the Horticulture Building and aims to recreate a park-like setting within the fair, including a visitor center, gift shop, picnic tables, reflecting pool and mini-golf course.
 Exhibits within the park demonstrate features and activities available at New York's state parks and historic sites; additional exhibits have included live birds of prey and boating safety demonstrations.